TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab3.md

 o	Click on View Certificate to examine the SSL certificate details.

 #### Questions:
-- What type of SSL certificate is the site using?
+- Where can you fetch the SSL/TLS Certificate of the Website and details about it?
 - What is the TLS version displayed by cURL?
+(If it did)

 Observing Redirection in Google Chrome DevTools
-1. Open Google Chrome and navigate to a website that performs a redirection (e.g., https://httpstat.us/301).
+1. Open Google Chrome and navigate to a website that performs a redirection (e.g., http://httpstat.us/301).
 2. Open DevTools (Right-click -> Inspect -> Network tab).
 3. Reload the page to capture the network activity.
 4. In the Name column, select the first request (the one that initiates the redirection).